Freight Brokerage has the potential to yield high annual revenues with exciting profit margins!

 All the freight broker courses and training provide you with general knowledge of the tasks required for a freight broker/agent but cannot portray the level of persistence necessary to obtain shippers, know when to adjust rates to accommodate for market fluctuations, or when to get tough during negotiations with carriers to protect your profits.

-Logistics Account Manager
+Logistics Account Executive Salary

 Work Within Your Capabilities